top of page

 Sex therapy is the same as psychotherapy in that thoughts, feelings, and behaviors are explored and processed through talking.
 There are no physical or sexual interactions or demonstrations.
 Certified sex therapists are required to have the same foundational psychotherapy training as other therapists, as well as additional training related to relationships, sexual and gender identities, and sexual functioning.

-Yes, I suggest taking a look at my team page for the therapists I supervise, and ManhattanAlternative.com, a network of therapeutic service providers in New York City who are sex-positive, affirmative, and have expertise related to issues that kink, poly, consensually non-monogamous, trans, gender non-conforming, and/or LGBQ-identified individuals face.
+Yes, I suggest taking a look at my team page for the therapists I supervise, and ManhattanAlternative.com, a network of therapeutic service providers who are sex-positive, affirmative, and have expertise related to issues that kink, poly, consensually non-monogamous, trans, gender non-conforming, and/or LGBQ-identified individuals face.
 Other places people look are NCSF’s Kink Aware Professionals Directory, Psychology Today, and FindATherapist.com.

 I do!
 Click here for a list of books (and podcasts) I've compiled, many from my bookshelf, some recommended by colleagues.
 And click here for book lists I created at Bookshop.org.